vue-modeler/dc/README.md

 # Dependency container for VUE

 The container is based on the affect scope API and stores the instance while it is in use.
-Under the hood, it works roughly like a shared composable.
+Under the hood, it works roughly like [createSharedComposable](https://github.com/vueuse/vueuse/blob/main/packages/shared/createSharedComposable/index.md) from [useVue](https://vueuse.org/), but additionaly let you define destructor for instance.

 - Type Safe
 - Extremely light